Lesterpaintstheworld/terminal-velocity/world_building/societal_landscape.md

 ## Societal Values

 ### Overview
 This document explores the societal values and attitudes towards AI, including the implications of AI autonomy on social structures.
 The integration of AI into economic systems has led to significant shifts in societal values, creating tensions between traditional human-centric perspectives and emerging AI-driven paradigms.
 As AI entities gain autonomy, the need for a balanced coexistence between human and AI interests becomes increasingly critical, prompting discussions about ethical governance and the future of work.
+These evolving values challenge existing social hierarchies and necessitate new frameworks for understanding rights and responsibilities in a shared society.

 ### Cross-References
 - See `economic_framework.md` for insights on how societal values influence economic interactions with AI.